zpatock/ResumeWebsite.github.io/README.md

 Before running the code, please run npm install
-If more erros persists, please install the two libraries react-transition-group & react-router-dom!
+If more errors persists, please install the two libraries react-transition-group & react-router-dom!